emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 {{RFC4648}}, and the resulting string is placed in the certification request challengePassword field ({{RFC2985}}, Section 5.4.1).
 The challengePassword field is limited to 255 octets (Section 7.4.9 of
-{{RFC5246}} indicates that no existing ciphersuite would result in an issue with this limitation).
+{{RFC5246}} indicates that no existing cipher suite would result in an issue with this limitation).
 If tls-unique information is not embedded within the certification request, the challengePassword field MUST be empty to indicate that the peer did not include the